X

 |---|---|---|

 The magnesium oxide problem is particularly widespread.
-Many inexpensive magnesium products from supermarkets and discount stores contain magnesium oxide — because it allows the highest milligram figure on the label per tablet.
-Patients buy a "350 mg magnesium" product and assume they are getting 350 mg of absorbed magnesium.
-With oxide, they are actually getting approximately 14 mg.
-Switching to citrate or glycinate with the same or lower label value often delivers considerably more usable magnesium.
+Many cheap magnesium products from supermarkets and discounters contain magnesium oxide – because it allows the highest milligram value on the packaging per tablet.
+Patients buy a "350 mg magnesium" product and think they get 350 mg of absorbed magnesium.
+With oxide it is actually about 14 mg.
+Switching to citrate or glycinate with the same or a lower pack figure often delivers considerably more usable magnesium.

-Magnesium deficiency from pantoprazole — how real is the risk?
+Magnesium pantoprazole deficiency – how big is the risk really?
 Clinically relevant with long-term use.
-The MHRA has not issued an official safety warning without reason.
-From three months of PPI use, regular magnesium monitoring is advisable — especially when a diuretic is taken at the same time.
-Anyone who notices leg cramps, palpitations, or persistent fatigue while on pantoprazole should ask their doctor about a magnesium test.
+The BfArM did not issue an official safety notice for no reason.
+From three months of a PPI, a regular magnesium check is advisable – especially when a diuretic is taken at the same time.
+Anyone who notices calf cramps, a fluttering heart, or persistent fatigue on pantoprazole should ask their doctor for a magnesium check.

-Poor bioavailability of magnesium oxide — which product instead?
-The rule of thumb: organic magnesium compounds (citrate, glycinate, malate) are absorbed considerably better than inorganic forms (oxide, carbonate).
-Magnesium citrate is the best choice for most people — well tolerated, well absorbed, well studied.
+Magnesium oxide poor bioavailability – which preparation instead?
+The rule of thumb: organic magnesium compounds (citrate, glycinate, malate) are absorbed considerably better than inorganic ones (oxide, carbonate).
+Magnesium citrate is the best choice for most users – well tolerated, well absorbed, well studied.
 For sensitive stomachs, glycinate is the gentler alternative.
-Both are now widely available in pharmacies and online in good quality.
+Both are now available in good quality in pharmacies and online shops.

-Magnesium for leg cramps — when does it actually work?
-When there is a confirmed or probable magnesium deficiency (risk factors: PPIs, diuretics, diabetes, sport), a trial of magnesium supplementation is very worthwhile.
-In people without risk factors and normal laboratory values, studies show limited evidence for magnesium's effect on leg cramps.
-If supplementation brings no improvement after 4–6 weeks, other causes should be investigated: circulatory problems, nerve damage, medication side effects.
+Calf cramps magnesium – when does it really help?
+With a proven or probable magnesium deficiency (risk factors: PPIs, diuretics, diabetes, sport), a therapeutic trial of magnesium is very sensible.
+In people without risk factors and with normal lab values, however, studies show a limited effect of magnesium on calf cramps.
+If the supplementation brings no improvement after 4–6 weeks, other causes should be investigated: circulatory disorders, nerve damage, medication side effects.

-Magnesium and levothyroxine gap — how do I manage this in daily life?
-Most easily by using an evening schedule for magnesium: levothyroxine in the morning on an empty stomach, magnesium in the evening after the evening meal.
-This way there is no temporal overlap and no need to watch the clock in the morning.
-Anyone who wants to take magnesium at midday must ensure that at least 2 hours have passed since levothyroxine — and that levothyroxine is not also taken at the same time in the evening.
+Magnesium levothyroxine gap – how do I keep to it in everyday life?
+The easiest way is with the evening schedule for magnesium: levothyroxine in the morning on an empty stomach, magnesium in the evening after dinner.
+That way there is no time overlap and no need to watch the clock in the morning.
+Anyone who wants to take magnesium at midday must make sure that at least 2 hours have passed since taking the levothyroxine – and that levothyroxine is not taken at the same time again in the evening.